 In an effort to increase weight loss, or possibly lose weight at a more rapid pace, many people seek to increase the amount they sweat.
 Wearing a sweater will most likely accomplish that in certain conditions, but it won't translate into more calories being burned.

 The majority of the calories are provided by your consumption of food and liquids.
 If you don't consume enough calories, your body turns to itself for the energy, mostly using fat as fuel.
-It takes an excess expenditure of 3,500 calories to lose 1 lb. of fat.
+It takes an excess expenditure of 3,500 calories to lose one pound of fat, says Mayo Clinic.
 The only way to do that is by decreasing your caloric intake or expending the calories through exercise, or preferably, a reasonable combination of the two.

 When the body's internal temperature increases, sweat glands are triggered, and the body releases fluids on the surface of the skin to cool the body.
 Wearing a sweater will increase the temperature of the body when exercising in most cases, which increases the amount of sweat produced.

 This is why many athletes who need to be at a certain weight to compete use saunas and sauna suits the day before they need to be weighed; they can lose the weight the night before and then gain it back after successfully weighing in.

 Wearing a sweater while working out is not as dangerous as wearing a rubber suit while exercising, but it does have its risks.
 If you are exercising on a hot day or in a hot room while wearing a sweater, your body temperature can increase quickly.
-Dehydration is the biggest concern, in addition to heat stroke, fatigue and exhaustion.
-The best way to manage calories is by exercising regularly and eating a healthy, low-calorie diet, and avoiding extreme exercise regimens.
+Dehydration is the biggest concern, in addition to heat stroke, fatigue and exhaustion, cautions Columbia University Health Services.